spicyyyy/ZEEK_RITA_Docker-compose/README.md

 test.pcap already exits if you want to test for an example.

 **Easy Mode:** Run the script!
 It automates the commands from PCAP > ZEEK > RITA > show-beacons.csv
-* the script is not fancy, pay attention to wording.
+* the script is not fancy, pay attention to the wording.
 No tab completions!

 ``` sh script.sh ```